-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can go to housing costs (including loan principal and interest, private mortgage insurance, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can go to housing costs (this includes mortgage principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).

-The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
-Recurring debt includes things like car payments, child support and monthly credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt together.
+Recurring debt includes car loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

 Don't forget these are only guidelines.
-We'd be happy to pre-qualify you to determine how much you can afford.
+We'd be thrilled to go over pre-qualification to determine how large a mortgage loan you can afford.

 Got a Question?